 Diana was interviewed about our legal practice as part of a CBSN Originals 23-minute documentary on consensually non-monogamous partnerships and families: Speaking Frankly: Non-monogamy.

 Following that, Diana had a one-on-one interview with CBS news anchor Tanya Rivero to more fully discuss the challenges for non-monogamous and LGBTQ+ families, including child custody, immigration and health insurance.
-You can view that interview here: Diana Adams on “Legal Hurdles in Non-Monogamous Relationships” or below!
+You can view that interview here: Diana Adams on “Legal Hurdles in Non-Monogamous Relationships”.

 July 4, 2019: Stuff Mom Never Told You